Discover old Dubai in the city’s top souks

-Follow your nose to the Spice Souk next door that will provide you with insights into Arabic trading, with top chefs, home cooks and savvy expats purchasing from the colourful sacks of spices, herbs, rice and fruit.
-Find high-quality saffron strands at local prices, fresh A-grade dates and exotic spices, dried fruits and nuts.
-You're sure to discover a new taste – and yes, you are encouraged to sample before you buy.
+A close neighbour to the Gold Souk, follow your nose to the Spice Souk to be instantly transported to the hustle and bustle of a vibrant trading floor.
+With top chefs, home cooks and savvy expats all swearing by their personal picks among the Spice Souk's colourful sacks of spices, herbs, rice and fruit, the market hall is a must-visit for those wanting to explore Dubai's exotic side.
+Score high-quality saffron strands at local prices, taste fresh A-grade and sundried organic dates and stock up on exotic spices, dried fruits, candied nuts, and locally-blended teas.
+You are sure to discover a new flavour – and yes, you can sample before you buy.

 Souk Al Bahar

 Just a short and scenic stroll over the footbridge that arches across Burj Lake at the foot of the towering Burj Khalifa and beside The Dubai Mall, Souk Al Bahar is a modern take on a traditional Arabian marketplace.
 Here, you can stock up on Bateel dates, incense cones, jewellery, abayas, brass lamps, and fresh Arabic pastries studded with nuts and drizzled with honey.
 Upstairs, with its wide-slung windows, is one of the best vantage points from which to enjoy a meal while watching the evening light shows at The Dubai Fountain.

 Make your way to Dubai's world-class shopping malls or discover some secret finds at the many street markets.